US raises tobacco and e-cigarette purchase age from 18 to 21

 Another benchmark survey published on Wednesday, called Monitoring the Future, showed that 52 per cent of high school students said they had consumed alcohol over the last year, against 73 per cent in 2000.

-For cigarettes, the proportion of high school students who smoked in the last month fell to under six percent, almost half the figure in 2016.
+For cigarettes, the proportion of high school students who smoked in the last month fell to under 6 per cent, almost half the figure in 2016.

 PATCHY ENFORCEMENT

-But the measure stopped far short of a move announced by President Donald Trump earlier this year, only to be quietly shelved: a ban on flavored vapor such as fruit and menthol, news of which was met with a fierce backlash by industry groups.
+But the measure stopped far short of a move announced by President Donald Trump earlier this year, only to be quietly shelved: A ban on flavoured vapour such as fruit and menthol, news of which was met with a fierce backlash by industry groups.

-Market leader Juul has since withdrawn non-tobacco flavors from the US market.
+Market leader Juul has since withdrawn non-tobacco flavours from the US market.

 But some anti-vaping groups said the new law did not go far enough to address the issue.